 Learning outcomes Assessment criteria Indicative content The learner will be able to: The learner can: 1: Explain the science underpinning climate change, and the development of green finance to fund the necessary transition to a low carbon world.
-Understand the evolution of green and sustainable finance.
-Outline the climate science behind the necessary transition to a low carbon, more sustainable world.
-Understand the impacts of climate change on people and the planet.
-Explain the impacts of climate change on the finance sector, how green finance may mitigate this, and the opportunities for the finance sector arising from climate change mitigation and adaptation.
-Definitions of green finance and related terms (e.g. responsible banking, sustainable finance) Brief history and overview of green and sustainable finance Development of taxonomies for green and sustainable finance and why these are important Climate science underpinning the need for green finance: Global warming and its current and predicted future impacts (Stern Review, IPCC reports) Planetary boundaries Carbon bubble and stranded assets Paris Climate Agreement 2018 IPCC Report Climate change mitigation and adaptation Green, sustainable and circular economies Key environmental and financial risks facing society and the finance sector Impact of the finance sector on the natural environment Challenges and opportunities of the transition to a low carbon world The role of the finance to customers, communities, businesses, financial institutions and the planet
+1.1 Understand the evolution of green and sustainable finance.
+1.2 Outline the climate science behind the necessary transition to a low carbon, more sustainable world.
+1.3 Understand the impacts of climate change on people and the planet.
+1.4 Explain the impacts of climate change on the finance sector, how green finance may mitigate this, and the opportunities for the finance sector arising from climate change mitigation and adaptation.
+Definitions of green finance and related terms (e.g. responsible banking, sustainable finance) Brief history and overview of green and sustainable finance Development of taxonomies for green and sustainable finance and why these are important Climate science underpinning the need for green finance: Global warming and its current and predicted future impacts (Stern Review, IPCC reports) Planetary boundaries Carbon bubble and stranded assets Paris Climate Agreement 2018 IPCC Report Climate change mitigation and adaptation Green, sustainable and circular economies Key environmental and financial risks facing society and the finance sector Impact of the finance sector on the natural environment Challenges and opportunities of the transition to a low carbon world The role of the finance sector and the finance professional in supporting the transition The benefits of green finance to customers, communities, businesses, financial institutions and the planet